Definition of Paid-in Capital

 Paid-in capital is one of the major categories of stockholders' equity.
 Generally, paid-in capital reports the amount that a corporation received from its stockholders (or shareholders) in exchange for the newly issued shares of its capital stock.

 Paid-in capital is also referred to as contributed capital and as permanent capital.

-Retained earnings is the cumulative amount of after tax net income earned by the corporation since its inception minus the dividends that have been distributed to the stockholders since the corporation began.
+Generally, retained earnings is the cumulative amount of after-tax net income earned by the corporation since its inception minus the dividends that have been distributed to its stockholders since the corporation began.